They’re adorable, they’re naughty, and odds are you’ll be taking one home soon.

 Little Milking Machines

 The number one trait of Nigerian dwarf goats is the outstanding flavor of their milk.
-While standard goats like Nubians or Alpines develop a slightly gamey taste as it sits in the fridge, Nigerian dwarf goat’s milk stays sweet and clean.
+While store bought goat’s milk can taste slightly gamey as it sits in the fridge, Nigerian dwarf goat’s milk stays sweet and clean.
 This makes it perfect for a new goat owner, who might be wary about keeping everybody in the family happy on goat’s milk.